Tanzania

 Pending NGO Legislative / Regulatory Initiatives

 1. In May 2023, CSOs called for amendment of the NGO Regulations.
+However, there are not any amendments which have been made by the government of the responsible ministry.

 3. In November 2023, the Tanzanian Human Rights Defenders Coalition (THRDC) gathered human rights defenders from all regions of the country to celebrate the 25th anniversary of the UN Declaration on Human Rights and discuss its implementation in the country and the needs to strengthen the legal framework for the promotion and protection of the rights for defenders through the adoption of a policy on human rights defenders.
 A draft policy was then presented to the participants.
 Among other things, it includes important principles and rights, such as the right to freedom of expression, freedom of peaceful assembly and ensuring that decisions on registration, suspension and de-registration of organizations are taken by a mechanism the majority of whose members are from civil society.
 The policy also provides for state obligations such as the need to ensure an enabling environment for defenders.
 The policy was adopted by civil society and at this point a commitment has been made by the office of the Minister of Constitutional and Legal Affairs to kickstart the process of its implementation with particular attention given to the needs expressed by defenders.